 This is of particular concern because there are no early-stage symptoms of low calcium intake.
 After all, your body will first try to restore its calcium levels by drawing on calcium found in your bones.
 As a result, there is an excess loss of calcium in the bones when there is insufficient calcium intake for an extended period of time.

 Calcium is necessary for strong bones and teeth, optimal muscle and nerve movements, and proper brain-body communication, making it critical to be mindful of your calcium intake.
-Thankfully, Vivoo offers you a way of checking on that in a fuss-free way!
+Thankfully, Vivoo offers you a way of checking on that in a stress-free way!

-Calcium in Urine – Evaluation of Calcium Intake with Urine
+Calcium in urine - evaluation of calcium intake with urine

 Calcium found in the foods you eat is absorbed through the lining of your small intestine into the bloodstream.
 Once this calcium is in the bloodstream, your body uses it to build bones, among other functions.
 Your body then passes any excess calcium into the gastrointestinal and urinary system, where the calcium will be eliminated as feces and urine.
-In addition, a small percentage of this is also released via deposition in the bone and sweat.
+In addition, a small percentage of this is also released via deposits in the bones and sweat.

-It is expected that the urine samples retrieved over a 24-hour period from a healthy adult will contain between 50-250mg of calcium, meaning that 20% of dietary calcium intake is normally excreted through urine.
-If your urine contains anything less than this amount, it’s highly possible that you are not consuming enough calcium through your diet.
+It is expected that the urine samples retrieved over a 24-hour period from a healthy adult will contain between 50-250 mg of calcium, meaning that 20% of dietary calcium intake is normally excreted through urine.
+If your urine contains anything less than this amount, it's highly possible that you are not consuming enough calcium through your diet.

 What do you measure with Vivoo?